What is a student complaint?

 There are a number of ways to make your concerns heard, and most problems can be resolved early on and informally with the relevant parties.
 Bear in mind that whatever your concern or complaint, it is important that you raise it promptly, so that it can be addressed and an appropriate solution found as soon as possible.

 Students are advised in the first instance to raise their complaints informally with an appropriate member of staff.
 There are many opportunities to feedback comments or concerns about your studies or well-being to teaching staff, course committees, the Students’ Union and Corporate Services teams.
 If you are not comfortable raising your complaint with that person, you should instead contact someone more senior.

 If the issue or problem cannot be resolved informally in this way, you will need to move to the next, formal stage of the complaint procedure – stage 2.

 Stage 2 - Formal complaint

-You are strongly advised to seek guidance from the Students' Union before you submit your stage 2 formal complaint.
-A member of their Research, Representation and Welfare Team can provide comprehensive advice and guide you through the Complaints procedure.
+You are strongly advised to seek guidance from the Students' Union Advice Service before you submit your stage 2 formal complaint.
+The Students' Union Advice Service can provide friendly, independent advice and guide you through the Complaints procedure.
 Their contact details can be found on the Students’ Union website.

-You will need to complete and submit the stage 2 formal complaint form to the student complaints team no later than 90 days after the incident has happened.
+You will need to complete and submit the stage 2 formal complaint via e:Vision to the Academic Standards team no later than 90 days after the incident has happened.
 An extension of these time limits will only be possible in exceptional circumstances.
-If your complaint has been made outside of these time limits, please detail below the reason for this and provide evidence where available.
+If your complaint has been made outside of these time limits, please ensure you detail the reason for this on the e:Vision form